ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    - Enter an absolute time to jump to a point in time in your events such as `January 27 10:00am`
    - You can also enter a time range such as `yesterday 10am to yesterday 11am`, `last fri 4:30pm to 11/12 1 AM`, `last wed 4:30pm to 23/05 1 AM`, or `May 20 10am to May 22 10am`.
 Make sure to include `to` to separate the initial timestamp from the end timestamp

 You might get the error message: `Your request is taking longer than expected`, try refreshing your browser after a few minutes of delay to allow logs to flow into the service.
-Also insure that the the timeframe selected is likely to have events available for display.
+Also, ensure that the the timeframe selected is likely to have events available for display.
 It may be required to change the time query, and retry.

 ### Create a dashboard